International Student Travel Guidelines

 - Inform the U.S. Customs and Border Patrol Officers at the port of entry as soon as possible that you will be a new or returning student or exchange visitor to the United States.

-- Report to your school or program upon arrival so that your school official can validate your participation in SEVIS.
+- Report to your designated Mandatory Visa Check-In Appointment so that your school official can validate your participation in SEVIS.

 - Maintain contact with your DSO throughout your stay.